Foundations of Clinical Supervision

 In this intermediate level course you will become familiar with the purpose and process of clinical supervision.
 You will review the currently accepted models for conducting supervision, the requirements posed by various licensing bodies, the skills and qualities of supervisor and supervisee, which promote effective supervision, and the ethics associated with supervisory relationships.
 Whether your interest is simply the expansion of knowledge of all things clinical or whether you are considering becoming a supervisor, this course will expand your understanding of supervision and its impacts.

-The course is composed of eleven documents.
+The course is composed of ten documents.
 The first document is a brief introductory video which defines and describes clinical supervision.
 The next group of articles provide a thorough review of the models of supervision and the requirements for supervision of trainees in Psychology, Social Work, and Marriage and Family Therapy (with emphasis on California laws and regulations).
 The next section presents the various models of supervision currently being used, the qualities and skills associated with effective supervisors and trainees, an alternative perspective about the process of clinical supervision and Evidenced Based Practices in use.
 The assessment of competency in supervision is reviewed, followed by an article which reviews all aspects of ethics and laws which are relevant to the supervisory experience.
 Two audiotaped interviews present the beliefs and opinions of David Wexler, Ph.D. and Debra Jedeikin, MFT, RPT regarding effective supervision.
 The next article discusses multicultural competencies required for cross-cultural supervision.
 This is followed by an article which notes the difference between supervision and consultation.
 The final section provides references, resources and updates in the field of Clinical Supervision.

 This course will teach the participant to